Dudnik-Ilia/glocalx/README.md

 Check the `main.py` for usage example.

+### Lore rules creation using LORE-ext library

+Script `./rule_loaders/lore_rule_generator.py` provides a functionality to create LORE rules.
+You can adjust the settings for rules calculation inside.

+You need to provide with:
+- data (and preprocess it before it, check the ipynb for example)
+- trained model (black box), otherwise it will be trained from the data

+Then rules are stored in `./data/lore_rules`, which then are used for GlocalX (e.g. main.py)

 ### Command line interface

 You can invoke `GLocalX` from the api interface in `api.py`: